 No, you can’t!
-Cookies should be no larger than one tablespoon in size, anything larger than one tablespoon will yield flat cookies, that resemble badly made sugar cookies.
+Cookies should be no larger than one tablespoon in size; anything larger than one tablespoon will yield flat cookies that resemble poorly made sugar cookies.

 Can I freeze the ricotta cookie dough?

 Yes, you can.
-The cookie dough can be kept frozen for up to three months, just make sure to have it in a well sealed container and double wrap it with plastic wrap.
+The cookie dough can be kept frozen for up to three months, make sure to have it in a well-sealed container and double-wrap it with plastic wrap.
 When you’re ready to bake, let the dough thaw overnight in the fridge.

 Can I freeze Lemon Ricotta cookies?

-While the dough is chilling, make the lemon glaze for the cookies.
+Make the lemon glaze for the cookies when you’re ready to bake them.
 I added some lime zest to this batch to add a little color to the glaze.
 Try the glaze with your favorite citrus fruit.
 Oranges or just limes would add wonderful flavors to the glaze.

-The cookies had a light texture with an almost cheesecake-like flavor, but it’s the lemon glaze that pushes them over the edge.
+The cookies had a light texture with an almost cheesecake-like flavor, but it was the lemon glaze that pushes them over the edge.

 If there are any left after the first day, store them in a loosely sealed container; otherwise, the moisture will ruin the consistency of the cookie.